-While dropping out of the FIVB 15 for the Rio Olympics where Brazilians were excluded due to winning the 2015 world championships along with being the host country for the Summer Games, Erdmann and Matysik still have an opportunity to secure a spot for Germany via the Continental Cup competition starting with the European event June 22-26 in Stavanger, Norway.
+While dropping out of the FIVB 15 for the Rio Olympics where Brazilians were excluded due to winning the 2015 FIVB Beach Volleyball World Championships along with being the host country for the Summer Games, Erdmann and Matysik still have an opportunity to secure a spot for Germany via the Continental Cup competition starting with the European event from June 22-26 in Stavanger, Norway.

 If Germany fails to win the Stavanger event, but place second or third in the competition, the European country will get a second opportunity for their seats on the Copacabana beach at the FIVB Continental Cup Finals July 6-10 in Sochi, Russia, where the final two spots for the Copacabana quadrennial will be determined.

-With their advancement to the quarter-finals Saturday, Virgen and Ontiveros will challenge top-seeded Alison Cerutti and Bruno Oscar Schmidt of Brazil in an “elite eight” match with the winner securing a spot in Sunday’s “final four” matches.
+With their advancement to the quarterfinals on Saturday, Virgen and Ontiveros will challenge top-seeded Alison Cerutti and Bruno Oscar Schmidt of Brazil in an “elite eight” match with the winner securing a spot in Sunday’s final four matches.
 The two teams have played twice on the FIVB World Tour with the Mexicans winning a 2014 match in Switzerland and the Brazilians posting a pool victory at the Rio Grand Slam in mid-March on Copacabana where the Rio 2016 Olympic Games will be contested August 6-18.

-Like the Mexicans, Bockermann and Fluggen had to win twice Friday to reach the quarter-finals as the Germans ended play on the day that they booked a spot for Germany on Copacabana with a 2-0 (21-19, 21-18) win in 42 minutes over 18th-seeded Grzegorz Fijalek/Mariusz Prudel of Poland.
+Like the Mexicans, Bockermann and Fluggen had to win twice on Friday to reach the quarterfinals as the Germans ended play on the day that they booked a spot for Germany on Copacabana with a 2-0 (21-19, 21-18) win in 42 minutes over 18th-seeded Grzegorz Fijalek/Mariusz Prudel of Poland.

-The smart Major Hamburg continues Saturday with women’s play where the semi-final and medal matches will be contested as the winning pair will split the $57,000 first-place prize.
-The men’s semi-final and medal matches will be played Sunday at the Am Rothenbaum stadium.
+The Smart Major Hamburg continues on Saturday with women’s play where the semifinal and medal matches will be contested as the winning pair will split the $57,000 first-place prize.
+The men’s semifinal and medal matches will be played Sunday at the Am Rothenbaum stadium.